 Understanding Tesla's Unusual Options Activity

-On Wednesday, shares of Tesla (NASDAQ:TSLA) saw unusual options activity.
-After the option alert, the stock price moved down to $796.22.
+Tesla (NASDAQ:TSLA) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $698.84 following the option alert.

 - Sentiment: BEARISH